bazelbuild/buildtools/WARNINGS.md

   * Not supported by the latest version of Buildifier
   * [Suppress the warning](#suppress): `# buildifier: disable=attr-package-metadata`

 Using `package_metadata` as an attribute name may cause unexpected behavior.
-Its use may be prohibited in future bazel releases
+Its use may be prohibited in future Bazel releases.

 --------------------------------------------------------------------------------